pbeukema/LabHacks/readme.md

 * Save your figures in svg, or eps, not png.

 ##  Statistical analysis
+* There are many incredible textbooks that you can find online.
+Here are three texts that take you from
+  * [Stats without Tears](https://www.ic.unicamp.br/~wainer/cursos/1s2013/ml/livro.pdf) -- cover the fundamentals, requires little mathematical background
+  * [All of Statistics](https://www.ic.unicamp.br/~wainer/cursos/1s2013/ml/livro.pdf) -- more detailed than above, requires calculus and linear algebra
+  * [Advanced data analysis](http://www.stat.cmu.edu/~cshalizi/ADAfaEPoV/ADAfaEPoV.pdf) -- if you dream about distributions, requires substantial statistical background
-* If you are new to statistics, start [here](http://students.brown.edu/seeing-theory/) to grok the fundamentals.
+* If you are teaching statistics, [here](http://students.brown.edu/seeing-theory/) are excellent visualizations of core concepts.

 * See this [tutorial](http://m-clark.github.io/documents/) on machine learning concepts.

 * Learn to love Bayesian statistics, if you don't already.
-[This](http://jakevdp.github.io/blog/2014/03/11/frequentism-and-bayesianism-a-practical-intro/) is an introduction on bayesian vs. frequentist statistics written by [Jake Vanderplas](https://staff.washington.edu/jakevdp/), an astrophysicist and python developer.
+Read [this](http://jakevdp.github.io/blog/2014/03/11/frequentism-and-bayesianism-a-practical-intro/) introduction on bayesian vs. frequentist statistics written by [Jake Vanderplas](https://staff.washington.edu/jakevdp/), an astrophysicist and python developer.

-* [JASP](https://jasp-stats.org/) allows you to do Bayesian analysis of often used tests in a very easy and free to use package that is cross-platforms.
+* Looking for a Bayesian analysis package?
+Try [JASP](https://jasp-stats.org/).

 * Beware of p-values and null hypothesis significance testing (NHST) the de facto standard in neurobiology, cognitive neuroscience and much of biomedical research:
   * [Beyond the dead salmon](https://slides.com/neuro_logical/pvps): talk on p-values and how it relates to the current reproducibility crisis and pragmatic approaches to the problem.